Old Ordnance Survey Maps of Norfolk

 Here are the details of maps for Norwich:

-We have published a set of three maps for Norwich, covering the town in detail.
+We have published a set of maps for Norwich, covering the city in detail.
+For the two principal maps we have published two versions, showing how the area developed across the years.
 The maps link up with each other; here are brief details of each:

-Norwich (North covers a very busy area, stretching from Heigham Road and Palace Road eastward to Gas Hill and Thorpe Hamlet, and from Eade Road and Branford Road southward to the Market Place.
+Norwich (North) covers a very busy area, stretching from Heigham Road and Palace Road eastward to Gas Hill and Thorpe Hamlet, and from Eade Road and Branford Road southward to the Market Place.
 The many features include the Cathedral, City station, site of Castle, River Wensum, tramways, St Giles church, Pottergate Street and much of the city centre.
-On the reverse are street directory entries for Botolph Street, Duke Street, Elm Hill, Grapes Hill, London Street, Magdalen Street, Oak Street, Pitt Street, Pottergate Street, Princes Street, Quayside, St Andrew Street.